Keith Smith (fullback): 2016 season

 After the team chose not to re-sign Tyler Clutts, he entered OTAs competing with Rod Smith for the starting position.
 Although they both made the team, Keith was named the starting fullback at the end of training camp.
 Smith had his first career carry for a three-yard gain in the Cowboys' season-opening loss to the New York Giants.
 The next game, he made his first career reception on a five-yard pass from quarterback Dak Prescott during a 27–23 victory over the Washington Redskins.
-On October 2, Smith had one rushing attempt for a two-yard gain and caught one pass for a 14-yard gain in a 24–17 win over the San Francisco 49ers.
-On January 1, 2017, he earned his first career start during a 27–14 loss to the Philadelphia Eagles.
-He contributed to rookie running back Ezekiel Elliott winning the NFL rushing title, while finishing his first season as a fullback with two carries for five yards and three receptions for 20 receiving yards in 16 games and one start.
-He also was a core special teams player.
+On January 1, 2017, he earned his first career start during a 27–13 loss to the Philadelphia Eagles.
+He contributed to rookie running back Ezekiel Elliott winning the NFL rushing title, while finishing his first season as a fullback appearing in 16 games with one start.
+He was a core special teams player.

 2017 season

-Smith remained as the team´s starting fullback, playing in 16 games, while blocking for Elliott and Alfred Morris.
-He was tied for the team lead with 10 special teams tackles and also forced 2 special teams fumbles.
+Smith remained as the team's starting fullback, playing in 16 games, while blocking for Elliott and Alfred Morris.

 He entered the 2018 offseason as a restricted free agent, after the Cowboys gambled by not extending him a tender offer, looking to bring him back at a lower salary.
 The team ended up losing him and was forced to trade for fullback Jamize Olawale.

 Oakland Raiders

 On March 15, 2018, Smith signed a two-year contract with the Oakland Raiders, reuniting with special teams coach Rich Bisaccia, who also had this role with the Cowboys.
-He appeared in all 16 games with 3 starts, posting one rushing attempt for zero yards, 5 receptions for 23 yards and 8 special teams tackles (fourth on the team).
+He appeared in all 16 games with three starts.

-In 2019, he suffered a knee injury that sidelined him during most of training camp and allowed rookie Alec Ingold the opportunity to pass him on the depth chart.
+In 2019, he suffered a knee injury that sidelined him for the majority of training camp.
+Due to this injury, rookie fullback Alec Ingold became the Raiders' primary fullback in his place..
 On August 31, 2019, Smith was released by the Raiders.